Did the Franchisor's Training Set You Up for Success?

 Do You Have Any Regrets?

 As a franchise owner, you will make mistakes.
 Whether the mistakes are big or small, you have to deal with them and try to fix them while not obsessing over them.
-When you ask a franchisee about their regrets, you can use it as a way to not make the same mistakes and find out how happy they really are with the business.
+Questions to ask franchise owners can be about their regrets because they can be a sign of things to come.

 Are You Aware of Any Unhappy Franchisees?